 Signs and Symptoms of Ocular Hypertension

-They may numb your eye first with eye drops before using a small probe that gently rests against your eye’s surface.
-Another type of tonometer utilizes a puff of air directed onto your eye’s surface.
-This method does not require numbing drops.
+They may numb your eye first with eye drops before utilizing a small probe that carefully rests versus your eye’s surface area.
+Another type of tonometer uses a puff of air directed onto your eye’s surface area.
+This technique does not need numbing drops.

 Ocular Hypertension Treatment

-Your eye care professional will consider many factors before deciding to either monitor your IOP more often, or to prescribe ocular hypotensive medications if s/he detects that you may be developing glaucoma.
+Your eye care expert will consider numerous elements prior to choosing to either monitor your IOP more frequently or to recommend ocular hypotensive medications if s/he identifies that you may be developing glaucoma.

 Because ocular hypertension and glaucoma have no apparent symptoms until vision has been lost, routine eye health assessments with IOP measurements are recommended, especially if you have a family history of glaucoma or any of the other threat aspects for establishing the disease.